heyqule/enemy_race_manager/README.md

 * Early attack warning on mini map.
 Default to ON.

 ##### Time based attack wave (ON be default)
-* Time based attack wave after enemy level to 3.
+* Time based attack wave starts after enemy level reach 3.
 Default to ON
     * It adds points to attack meter every minute.
     * The points to add can be adjusted 1% to 20% of next attack threshold.
-It takes about 1.5hr to 5mins respectively to reach next wave.
+It takes about 1.5hr to 5 minutes respectively to reach next wave.
-    * Default setting is 2%, takes about 50 mins if you are playing peacefully.
+    * Default setting is 2%, takes about 50 minutes if you are playing peacefully.

 ##### Featured Groups and Elite Featured Groups
-* Featured group are group with predefined unit types.
-Watch the following video for examples.
+* Featured group are groups with predefined unit types.
+Please watch the following video for examples.
 * [https://www.youtube.com/watch?v=LDdkzwMX73s](https://www.youtube.com/watch?v=LDdkzwMX73s)
-* Elite Featured Groups have the enemy level of current level + N
+* Elite featured groups have the enemy level of current level + N
-  * N can be up to 5 level higher. (default: 2)
+  * Default is 2 level higher than current level.
+It can be set up to 5 level higher.
-  * Elite group spawn whenever accumulated attack point reach a threshold interval (default: 60000)
+  * They spawn based on accumulated attack points.
+Default is every 60000 points.

 ### Free for all
 This can be enabled in startup setting tab.